berttejeda/bert.docs/README.md

 If you encounter errors in your document(s), try building with the `--no-aio/-a` flag, as with:

-- `./build.sh -s _template/default.markdown -o default.hta -t _template/templates/default.html --no-aio`
+- `tasks run -s _template/default.markdown -o default.hta -t _template/templates/default.html --no-aio`

 This will invoke the `pandoc` command without the `--standalone` and `--self-contained` flags, which results in a document that offers itself more willingly to inspection.